eaton-lab/eaton-lab.github.io/research/index.md

   credit:
 ---

-The Eaton lab is currently in the incipient stages of development with plans to officially launch in the summer of 2017 in the [Department of Ecology, Evolution, and Environmental Biology](http://e3b.columbia.edu) at Columbia University.
-This site will serve as a venue for sharing updates about the lab and its members, including notes on fieldwork, discussions of papers, and posts about new methods being developed and used in the lab.
-Check back soon for updates.
-Below you can find descriptions of several major projects ongoing in the lab.
+The Eaton lab is in the [Department of Ecology, Evolution, and Environmental Biology](http://e3b.columbia.edu) at Columbia University.
+Here you can find information about news and updates in the lab, current and former members, as well as fun posts about fieldwork, discussions of papers, and new methods being developed and used in the lab.
+Below you can find descriptions of several major ongoing projects.

 <br>
 <h1 class="entry-subtitle" id="Flowers"